MewsSystems/gitbook-booking-engine/booking-engine-widget/integrations/google-triggers-reference.md

 | available | Array of room categories which have been shown to user as available |
 | unavailable | Array of room categories which have been shown to user as not available |

-Each of the items in arrays follows the google [Item specification for ecommerce](https://developers.google.com/analytics/devguides/collection/ga4/ecommerce?client_type=gtag)
+* Each of the items in arrays follows the google [Item specification for ecommerce](https://developers.google.com/analytics/devguides/collection/ga4/ecommerce?client_type=gtag), for example:

-Example

 ```
 {